digitalbricklayer/techteapotcom/src/content/posts/opennms-training-in-europe.md

 aliases: [/opennms-training-in-europe/]
 ---

-Are you wanting to get into <a href="https://www.opennms.org/">OpenNMS</a> but are struggling to get started?
+Are you wanting to get into [OpenNMS](https://www.opennms.org/) but are struggling to get started?
 OpenNMS are running a series of training courses in Europe during May.

 The introductory course titled  "OpenNMS - A Day in the Life" will serve as an introduction to get you started with OpenNMS.